prasmussen/gdrive/README.md

 ```bash
 go get github.com/prasmussen/gdrive
 ```
+The gdrive binary should now be available at `$GOPATH/bin/gdrive`

 ## Gdrive 2
 Gdrive 2 is more or less a full rewrite and is not backwards compatible